-Development and implementation of housing services plan: The SUBRECIPIENT shall complete an initial housing plan for each individual and family within seven (7) days of engagement in services, update the plan at least monthly, ensure plans are signed by the Participant, outreach worker, and supervise.
+e.
+Development and implementation of housing services plan:

-monthly, ensure plans are signed by the Participant, outreach worker, and supervisor and dated, and ensure that goals are person-centered, specific and measurable and that plans indicate who is responsible for indicated action steps and when those action steps will occur.
+The SUBRECIPIENT shall complete an initial housing plan for each individual and family within seven (7) days of engagement in services, update the plan at least monthly, ensure plans are signed by the Participant, outreach worker, and supervisor and dated, and ensure that goals are person-centered, specific and measurable and that plans indicate who is responsible for indicated action steps and when those action steps will occur.
 Plans must outline steps to secure permanent housing as quickly as possible and address barriers to accessing housing and achieving housing stability.
 The SUBRECIPIENT shall attempt to provide face-to-face case management services to all Participants at least two (2) times per month.